GuillaumeGibert/swooz/scripts/README_SCRIPTS.md

 	- This one is only necessary for the microsoft Kinect  [SensorKinect093-Bin-Win32-v5.1.2.1.msi](https://mega.co.nz/#!SMEyhawC!pF3DAzSxhCd6IqNDvhCoqQgOe6F5UFuxAnpv1BdETP4)

- * Leap : some SWoOZ modules use the Leap motion captor,  for using it you have to install the [Leap Motion Software](https://mega.co.nz/#!jM0ClIAL!CQDI7-5zoPD5soe-ieEooHyTxMU0Q8OYGJ5zweTbGF0)
+ * Leap : some SWoOz modules use the Leap motion captor,  for using it you have to install the [Leap Motion Software](https://mega.co.nz/#!jM0ClIAL!CQDI7-5zoPD5soe-ieEooHyTxMU0Q8OYGJ5zweTbGF0)

  * CUDA is necessary for the avatar creation and morphing and for the EMCIP tracking, in these cases install cuda : https://developer.nvidia.com/cuda-downloads